CrossR/kb_ui/README.md

 ## Technology

-Written in golang, and uses a very simple binding flag to notify of layer swaps.
-That is, when I press a layer swap key (to move into gaming mode for example), as well as swapping layer, a unique keycode is sent to the system that `kb_ui` reacts to, swapping the current state of the tray, sending a notification using the OS level notification system, and then updating the tray icon to a user selected icon.
+Written in golang, to produce a single, self-contained binary for every platform.
+That is, when I press a layer swap key (to move into gaming mode for example), as well as swapping layer, a unique keycode is sent to the system that `kb_ui` reacts to, swapping the current state of the tray, updating the tray icon to a user selected icon.
 Layers are defined in a json file with their name, icon and the input key-press that activates it.

 ## Setup